 A move away from the private ownership of vehicles

 - Decreased congestion on urban roads.

-- Fewer costly road asset maintenance activities are required in the long-term after the initial infrastructure updates have taken place.
+- Fewer costly road asset maintenance activities are required long-term after the initial infrastructure updates.

 - Fewer road accidents, meaning a reduction in road collision injuries and fatalities.

 - Lower insurance premiums due to the above.